keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 You may opt to generate the mapping automatically by clicking the `Infer Mapping` button in the top right corner.

-This operation will generate a mapping based on the sample response of the endpoint and may help as a starting point for further manual adjustments.
+This operation will generate a mapping based on the enpoint's sample response, which may help as a starting point for further manual adjustments.

-In most cases this method is sufficient and doesn't require any additional edits.
+In most cases, this method is sufficient and doesn't require any additional edits.

 {: .image-popup}
 ![Create mapping](/extend/generic-extractor/tutorial/create_mapping.png)

 ##### Primary key

-You can specify `.` separated path of the elements in the response to create a primary key. **NOTE** if you are mapping child jobs, the parent keys will automatically be included.
+You can specify a `.` separated path of the elements in the response to create a primary key. **NOTE** that if you are mapping child jobs, the parent keys will automatically be included.

 ##### Nesting level
 Currently, the automatic detection outputs only single table mapping.
 You can control the nesting level by specifying the `Nesting Level` property.
 For example, a depth of 1 transforms `{"address": {"street": "Main", "details": {"postcode": "170 00"}}}` into two columns: `address_street` and `address_details`.
-All elements that have ambiguous type or are beyond the specified depth are stored in a single column as JSON, e.g. with the [`force_type`](https://developers.keboola.com/extend/generic-extractor/configuration/config/mappings/#mapping-without-processing) option.
+All elements that have ambiguous types or are beyond the specified depth are stored in a single column as JSON, e.g., with the [`force_type`](https://developers.keboola.com/extend/generic-extractor/configuration/config/mappings/#mapping-without-processing) option.

 ### Column Mapping
-Column mapping represents a basic mapping type which allows you to select extracted columns, rename them and optionally set a primary key on them.
+Column mapping represents a basic mapping type that allows you to select extracted columns, rename them, and optionally set a primary key on them.
 The mapping configuration requires:

 - `type` (optional, string) --- Can be omitted or must be `column`.